 '''

+CentOS 6 example

 chkconfig tomcat6 on

+service tomcat6 stop

+cp /tmp/mws-install/mws-<VERSION>/mws.war /var/lib/tomcat6/webapps

 service tomcat6 start

-cp /tmp/mws-install/mws-<VERSION>/mws.war /var/lib/tomcat6/webapps

 '''

-- Visit http://localhost:8080/mws/ in a web browser to verify that MWS is running.
-You will see some sample queries and a few other actions. - Log into MWS to verify that the MWS credentials are working.
-(The credentials are the values of auth.defaultUser.username and auth.defaultUser.password that you set above.)
+12) Visit http://localhost:8080/mws/ in a web browser to verify that MWS is running.

-If you encounter problems, or if MWS does not seem to be running, see the steps below in the Troubleshooting section.
+You will see some sample queries and a few other actions.

+13) Log into MWS to verify that the MWS credentials are working.

+The credentials are the values of auth.defaultUser.username and auth.defaultUser.password that you set above.

-1.2.3 Troubleshooting Installation
+1.4 Troubleshooting